itsemadbattal/RateFlix/README.md

 # App Logic

 1. This app fetches list of movies from (The Movie DB) TMDB [https://developer.themoviedb.org/docs].
-1. Users can search for movies by name, search kicks in after the second character.
+1. Users can search for movies by name, search request kicks in after the second character.
 1. The list of movies fetched is dynamic and will change on every page reload.